Wadi Rum Will Steal Your Sleep: Sleeping Under Stars on the Desert That Doubled as Mars

 And tip your guide.
 5-10 JOD.
 The Bedouin community runs on guiding income, and they're sharing their home with you.

-I've been back twice since that first visit.
+Travelers come back again and again.
 The stars are still that good.